mariochampion/commoncoreapi/README.md

 # common core API repo

-## (IN PROGRESS, as this is a re-do of a project which went offline...)
+## (IN PROGRESS: this is a re-do of an internal back-end project which went offline...)

 The users of Trails desired to tag their resources with standards from the Common Core, but there was no API-able mechanism to do so.
 Therefore, I scraped the open data*, built several middleware scripts to restructure it in a new database, built the API endpoints, then documented and made it all available under Creative Commons Attribution license.